swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 example,  `-swift.enum` instead of `-enum`.
 However, the language identifier doesn't disambiguate the link.

-Symbol paths are case-sensitive meaning that symbols with the same name in different text casing don't need disambiguation.
+Symbol paths are case-sensitive, meaning that symbols with the same name in different text casing don't need disambiguation.

 Symbols that have representations in both Swift and Objective-C can use symbol paths in either source language.
-For example, consider a `Sloth` class with `@objc` attributes.
+For example, consider a `Sloth` class with `@objc` attributes:

 ```swift
 @objc public class Sloth: NSObject {